How Long Do Cut Tree Roots Last?

 Can tree roots continue to expand after cutting them down?

-Do tree roots continue to spread after cutting down?
+Will tree roots continue to grow after the cutting?

-It is not true that tree roots aren’t going to continue spreading after the tree has been taken down.
-Once the tree has been removed, the tree’s roots slowly begin to decay and cease to pose a threat to the landscape or surrounding structures.
+No, tree roots will not continue to spread after a tree is taken down.
+After the tree is removed, the roots slowly begin to decay and no longer pose a threat to the landscape or surrounding structures.

 Conclusion: